Direct Fiber Positioning System© 2022-2024, Kevan Hashemi, Open Source Instruments Inc. |

 Our DFPS Manager allows a telescope control system to acquire and read out guide sensor images.
 The same manager program allows us to measure the locations of guide stars in the DFPS local coordinate system, and obtain the range and current position of the detector fibers.
 At intervals, the manager measures the locations of positioner masts and adjusts their actuator control voltages so as to move them closer to their target positions.
 With a ten-second interval, this control system drives all detector fibers to within 10 μm rms of their target positions in three minutes after a movement of four millimeters.
 With a sixty-second interval, the control system maintains position to within 10 μm rms indefinitely, compensating for creep in the piezo-electrica actuators and changing orienation during observing.

 The DFPS is the front end of a multi-object spectrograph.
 The back end is a system of diffraction gratings, mirrors, lenses, and image sensors that creates and records the spectra of the light from each detector fiber.
 We are collaborating with the Astronomical Instrumentation Laboratory at Texas A&M University (TAMU), who have decades of experience making low-cost, sensitive spectrometers.
-We will mount the DFPS-4A on the 2-m Otto-Struve telescope at the McDonald Observatory on 11th October 2024 for five nights of observing.
-We hope to record spectra of celestial objects and demonstrate that we can control the masts continuously without disturbing observation.
-At the time of writing, the DFPS-4A is in Odessa, ready to be picked up tomorrow and transported to the observatory.

 [09-OCT-24] We present the following glossary of terms.